 Hydrofluoric acid (HF) is a particularly hazardous substance, like many acids, but has added dangers that make it especially dangerous to work with.
 HF is less dissociated than most acids and deeply penetrates the skin.
 Symptoms of exposure may be delayed for up to 24 hours, even with dilute solutions.
 HF burns affect deep tissue layers, are extremely painful, and disfiguring.
 The highly reactive fluoride ion circulates throughout the body and can cause multiple organ toxicity, including heart arrhythmias and death, if not treated.
-Any suspected exposure to HF should be immediately flooded with water, decontaminated with calcium gluconate gel, and treated at MIT Medical.
-In case of:
+Any suspected exposure to HF should be immediately flooded with water, decontaminated with calcium gluconate gel, and receive medical attention immediately.
+To do so, call 100 from a MIT phone or 617-253-1212 from a cell phone.
+An alternative response for an exposure may be indicated in a written SOP only after consultation with EHS and MIT Medical.